Credit Points: 20

-This is a fourth trimester elective unit out of a total of 12 units in the Master of Networking (MNet).
+This is an elective unit out of a total of 12 units in the Master of Networking (MNet).
 This unit addresses the MNet course learning outcomes and complements other courses in a related field by developing students’ specialised knowledge in enterprise architecture and applying critical skills in enterprise architecture software.
 For further course information refer to: http://www.mit.edu.au/study-with-us/programs/master-networking.
+This unit is part of the AQF level 9 (MNet) course.

 This unit will cover the following topics: